obrasier/obrasier.github.io/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

 The internet is not that good just yet that we can treat everything is on a LAN, not in Australia anyway.

 So what's a nerd gonna do?

+There are 2 options:
-It's obvious right, let's fork the `minimal-mistakes` repo, run all the files locally, and not set a theme at all!
+1. Fork the theme repo and keep all the files locally, lol
+2. Figure out some other way...

+Option 2 is correct, but let's see how hard option 1 is.

+### Option 1
+Let's fork and clone:

 ... *insert long waiting period here for the files to download* ...